How to organise a charity bike ride or sportive

 Do get your riders to pre-book if possible.This makes the logistics far easier to plan.
 Vast numbers of people entering ‘on the line’ can be awkward and involve handling large sums of money.
 We have some recommended online payment options but there may be others, although you may have to pay a fee for each entry.
 Websites such as Eventbrite might also be useful.

 You will want to have the participant’s name, address, telephone number, details of who to contact in an emergency and how much they have managed to raise or intend to raise.
-CTC's Sample Signing On Sheet and Guest Registration forms maybe adapted for use and include a disclaimer, which may not hold weight in a court of law but is still worth having.
+Cycling UK's Sample Signing On Sheet and Guest Registration forms maybe adapted for use and include a disclaimer, which may not hold weight in a court of law but is still worth having.

 Cycling UK's Safeguarding policy says that young people aged 13 and over may ride unaccompanied by a parent or guardian but all riders aged under 18 (16 in Scotland), whether accompanied or not, must still have a signed parental consent form - this is included in the signing on sheet and guest registration form and should include information that makes it clear that there is no special provision made for young people and that parents/guardians must be clear about the demands of the ride that they are consenting to.